Cray-HPE/docs-csm/upgrade/1.2/README.md

 [`resource_material` directory](resource_material/README.md)
 for additional reference material in support of the processes and scripts mentioned explicitly on this page.

-A major feature of CSM 1.2 is the bifurcated CAN (BICAN).
-The BICAN is designed to separate admin network traffic from user network traffic.
+A major feature of CSM 1.2 is the Bifurcated CAN (BICAN).
+The BICAN is designed to separate administrative network traffic from user network traffic.
-More information can be found on the [BICAN summary page](../../operations/network/management_network/bican_technical_summary.md).
+For more information, see the [BICAN Summary](../../operations/network/management_network/bican_technical_summary.md).
-Review the BICAN summary before continuing with the CSM 1.2 upgrade.
+Review the BICAN Summary before continuing with the CSM 1.2 upgrade.

-Detailed BICAN documentation can be found on the [BICAN technical details](../../operations/network/management_network/bican_technical_details.md) page.
+For detailed BICAN documentation, see the [BICAN Technical Details](../../operations/network/management_network/bican_technical_details.md) page.

 ## Notes